BPSCrash/TileJump/README.md

 # :snowboarder: Tile Jump!

-Put that board under your feet and spin-up some sick tricks, reach the end and win! <br />
+Jump!
+Shoot!
+Escape!
+Go for Score or go for Style in this brutal platformer that will test your skills! <br />
 A simple sprite shape level with some particle systems, follow camera, all propelled by a Surface Effector.

 ## :keyboard: How to use